-We continue to execute on a growth strategy that seeks to align with the growth of the biopharmaceutical drug substance contract services market.
+We have a growth strategy that seeks to align with the growth of the biopharmaceutical drug substance contract services market.
 That strategy encompasses the following objectives:

-- · Invest in additional manufacturing capacity and resources required for us to achieve our long-term growth strategy and meet the growth-demand of our customers' programs, moving from development through to commercial manufacturing; - · Broaden market awareness through a diversified yet flexible marketing strategy; - · Expand our customer base and programs with existing customers for both process development and manufacturing service offerings; - · Explore strategic opportunities both within our core business as well as in adjacent and/or synergistic service offerings in order to enhance and/or broaden our capabilities; and - · Increase our operating profit margin to best in class industry standards.
+- Invest in additional manufacturing capacity, capabilities and resources required for us to achieve our long-term growth strategy and meet the growth-demand of our customers' programs, moving from development through to commercial manufacturing; - · Broaden our market awareness through a diversified yet flexible marketing strategy; - · Continue to expand our customer base and programs with existing customers for both process development and manufacturing service offerings; - Explore strategic opportunities both within our core business as well as in adjacent and/or synergistic service offerings in order to enhance and/or broaden our capabilities; and

+· Increase our operating profit margin to best in class industry standards.

-Second Quarter Highlights
+First Quarter Highlights

-The following summarizes select highlights from our second quarter ended October 31, 2022:
+The following summarizes select highlights from our first quarter ended July 31, 2023:

-- Reported revenues of \$34.8 million, an increase of 33%, or \$8.6 million, compared to the same prior year period; - Expanded our customer base and programs with existing customers and ended the quarter with a backlog of approximately \$147 million; and - Continued to advance the second phase of expansion of our Myford facility and the construction of our cell and gene therapy facility.
+- · Reported revenues of \$37.7 million, an increase of 3%, or \$1.0 million, compared to the same prior year period; - Expanded programs with existing customers and ended the quarter with a backlog of approximately \$189 million; and - Continued to advance the build-out of CGMP manufacturing suites in our cell and gene therapy facility, which remains expected to be online by the end of the third quarter of calendar 2023.

-Facility Expansions
+Facility Expansion